CBID2/Blog-posts/clqmw378g000308la9ygzabv5.md

 ## Not too Bad Overall

 So, there you have it, three lessons I have learned from my first technical writing gig.
 It was an incredible experience, and I'm eager to do more of them in the future.
-If you're hungry for more opportunities in the tech writing realm, I recommend reading @[Rizel Scarlett](@blackgirlbytes) s'guide on writing technical blog posts:
+If you're hungry for more opportunities in the tech writing realm, I recommend reading @[Rizel Scarlett](@blackgirlbytes)’s guide on writing technical blog posts:

 %[https://dev.to/blackgirlbytes/the-ultimate-guide-to-writing-technical-blog-posts-5464]